Fear strikes out on Wall Street

 The S&P 500’s record high and the drop in the VIX are not the only signs that fear is not a factor on Wall Street.

 Volume is down as well.
-S&P 500 E-mini futures volume was below the 1.52 million daily average of the past year on every day this week except Tuesday.
+S&P 500 E-mini futures volume was below the 1.52 million daily average of the past year on every day last week except Tuesday.

 The market’s gain has come despite concerns about a slowdown in China and weakness in small-cap names.
 Typically small-cap stocks lead the market’s advance when the U.S. economy is improving.

-However, the recent selloff in small-cap stocks, which drove the Russell 2000 index .TOY briefly into correction territory last week, seems to have slowed.
-The Russell gained 2.1 percent this week, its biggest weekly bounce in more than a month.
+However, the recent selloff in small-cap stocks, which drove the Russell 2000 index briefly into correction territory in mid-May, seems to have slowed.
+The Russell gained 2.1 percent last week, its biggest weekly bounce in more than a month.
 The index is less than 7 percent below its record close of 1,208.65 in early March.

 “One of the reasons the VIX is so low, we haven’t really done anything this year.
 We haven’t moved an awful lot,” said J.J.
 Kinahan, chief derivatives officer of TD Ameritrade in Chicago.